TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 ### Interpreting Results

-A number of different debriefing methods can be used after reviewing recordings or notes.
-These could include affinity diagramming, card sorting, or creating jobs to be done.
+A number of debriefing methods, such as affinity diagramming, card sorting, or creating jobs to be done, can be used after reviewing recordings or notes.

-Since the data is primarily qualitative in nature and sample sizes are small, researchers must be careful not to extrapolate a pattern of behavior to the entire population but can usually synthesize a clear hypothesis for further evaluative testing methods.
+Since the data is primarily qualitative and sample sizes are small, researchers must be careful not to extrapolate a pattern of behavior to the entire population but can usually synthesize a clear hypothesis for further evaluative testing methods.

 ### Potential Biases